Caracalla

-Caracalla's reign became notable for the Antonine Constitution (Constitutio Antoniniana), also known as the Edict of Caracalla, which granted Roman citizenship to all free men throughout the Roman Empire.
+Caracalla issued the Antonine Constitution (Constitutio Antoniniana), also known as the Edict of Caracalla, which granted Roman citizenship to all free men throughout the Roman Empire.
 The edict gave all the enfranchised men Caracalla's adopted praenomen and nomen: "Marcus Aurelius".
-Domestically, Caracalla became known for the construction of the Baths of Caracalla, which became the second-largest baths in Rome; for the introduction of a new Roman currency named the antoninianus, a sort of double denarius; and for the massacres he ordered, both in Rome and elsewhere in the empire.
+Other landmarks of his reign were the construction of the Baths of Caracalla, the second-largest bathing complex in the history of Rome, the introduction of a new Roman currency named the antoninianus, a sort of double denarius, and the massacres he ordered, both in Rome and elsewhere in the empire.
 In 216, Caracalla began a campaign against the Parthian Empire.
 He did not see this campaign through to completion due to his assassination by a disaffected soldier in 217.
 Macrinus succeeded him as emperor three days later.

-The ancient sources portray Caracalla as a tyrant and as a cruel leader, an image that has survived into modernity.
-His contemporaries Cassius Dio (c.
+The ancient sources portray Caracalla as a cruel tyrant; his contemporaries Cassius Dio (c.
 155 – c.
 235) and Herodian (c.
 170 – c.
 240) present him as a soldier first and an emperor second.
 In the 12th century, Geoffrey of Monmouth started the legend of Caracalla's role as king of Britain.
 Later, in the 18th century, the works of French painters revived images of Caracalla due to apparent parallels between Caracalla's tyranny and that ascribed to king Louis XVI (r.
 1774–1792).
 Modern works continue to portray Caracalla as an evil ruler, painting him as one of the most tyrannical of all Roman emperors.

 Names

 Caracalla's name at birth was Lucius Septimius Bassianus.
 He was renamed Marcus Aurelius Antoninus at the age of seven as part of his father's attempt at union with the families of Antoninus Pius and Marcus Aurelius.
-According to the 4th century historian Aurelius Victor in his Epitome de Caesaribus, he became known by the agnomen "Caracalla" after a Gallic hooded tunic that he habitually wore and made fashionable.
+According to the 4th-century historian Aurelius Victor in his Epitome de Caesaribus, he became known by the agnomen "Caracalla" after a Gallic hooded tunic that he habitually wore and made fashionable.
 He may have begun wearing it during his campaigns on the Rhine and Danube.
-Cassius Dio, who was still writing his Historia romana during Caracalla's reign, generally referred to him as "Tarautas", after a famously diminutive and violent gladiator of the time, though he also calls him "Caracallus" in various occasions.
+Cassius Dio, who was still writing his Historia romana during Caracalla's reign, generally referred to him as "Tarautas", after a famously diminutive and violent gladiator of the time, though he also calls him "Caracallus" on various occasions.